Environmental partners & groups

 Capricornia Catchments Inc. is a not-for-profit, non-government community based, natural resource management organisation.
 The organisation’s office is based in Rockhampton, servicing an area of approximately 60,000km2 in Central Queensland.
 The organisation currently has over 900 individual members and 50 group members.
-Capricornia Catchments focus on improving natural resource management practices across the Region, coordinating on-ground works and capacity building activities and organizing activities that raise awareness and promote continuous improvement.
+Capricornia Catchments focus on improving natural resource management practices across the Region, coordinating on-ground works and capacity building activities and organising activities that raise awareness and promote continuous improvement.

 Visit Capricornia Catchments’ website